attack-community/website/event.md

 The tenth EU MITRE ATT&CK® Community Workshop will be organised in Brussels on 7 October 2022.
 It will be hosted by the <a href="https://ccb.belgium.be/en"> Centre for Cybersecurity Belgium</a>.

-The workshop will allow for in-person interaction between the community and MITRE / ENGENUITY.
 The workshop will be organised as a hybrid event, with short lightning talks covering best practices in the use of the MITRE ATT&CK Framework and the community tools built around it.
 You will learn best practices from your peers and from the MITRE ATT&CK and ENGENUITY team.
 We will continue the highly-effective format of short (15’) lightning talks, during registration for the in person event you will be invited to express interest in sharing you experiences in a talk.

-The number of seats in the in-perso event is limited and the remaining seats will be reserved for speakers.
+The number of seats in the in-person event is limited and the remaining seats will be reserved for speakers.
+We require attendees to register using their real name and their corporate email address.
+If this information is not provided, the registration may be refused.
+Registration (in person or virtual) is possible at no cost via this link: <a href="https://www.xing.com/events/eu-mitre-att-ck-community-workshop-4153389"> Registration for the tenth
+EU MITRE ATT&CK Community Workshop</a>.

 Draft programme:
 ## Agenda